Little Rock Arkansas

-John is probably focusing on that fateful day that destroyed his political career; wishing with all his might that he didn’t kill Anthony.
+John is probably focusing on that fateful day when he destroyed his political career, wishing with all his might that he didn’t kill Anthony.

 Spirit of Joseph Brooks

-Joseph may be remembering his accomplishments of a sitting Governor, but probably also his abrupt defeat of being removed from the State House by forces he thought would be friendly to his takeover.
+Joseph may be remembering his accomplishments as a sitting Governor, but probably also he recalls his abrupt defeat, when he was removed from the State House by forces he thought were friendly.